caspergrl/GT-UX-UI-Dec2022-June2023/19-week/02-lesson.md

 ## SLIDE 6
 **Conditional logic** determines an output based on one or more inputs.
 That is, it does something different for each possible condition.

+Another way of stating this is that conditional statements control behavior in JavaScript and determine whether or not pieces of code can run.

 ## SLIDE 7
 A condition is always either `true` or `false`.
 This kind of value is known as a **boolean**.
 It can be helpful to think of booleans in terms of a true/false quiz.
 The answer is always one or the other, and never anything in-between.

-> :key: **Key Tech Note:** Booleans are named for the scientist who invented Boolean Logic.
+Booleans are named for the scientist who invented Boolean Logic.
 This kind of logic predates computers by a century!

 Booleans allow for more complex scripts than those that rely on event listeners alone.
 Recall that event listeners wait for one specific trigger&mdash;with booleans, entirely different sets of statements and functions can be run based on whether boolean values are `true` or `false`.